LinyunLiu/AIRobot/Proto V2/Documentation/Welcome.md

 - The video ["How labels multiply your knowledgebase, cash, time, on LOW effort."](https://www.youtube.com/watch?v=B1QqAZeEfes) goes into detail on how this approach is done.
 - You may have already observed some factor of it in the Data Assimilation Laboratory (One area is marked off with green tape as "TA Area", another as "RRU", and another as "Common Area" with physical seperators like bookshelves to create a deliniation between different areas and their uses).

-ensure explanations are provided, this should be great documentation to help any newcomers to the project.
-The structure of this should be simple enough for new users of the project and its future renditions to carry on after the pioneer team are gone.
 #  How to use this documentation
 ## Setup
 1. Install [Obsidian.md](https://obsidian.md) on your device